Numbers 17 – The Budding of Aaron’s Rod

 a.
 To be kept as a sign against the rebels: The rod of Aaron was to be kept as a museum piece, to remind the children of Israel that God had chosen a priesthood, and nothing would change that – Aaron’s priesthood would always be Aaron’s priesthood.

-i.
-If God demonstrated His choice of Aaron and his descendants as priests for Israel, how can Jesus be our high priest, as Hebrews 2:17 says?
-Because Jesus is a high priest of the order of Melchizedek, not Aaron (Hebrews 7).
+iii.
+If God demonstrated His choice of Aaron and his descendants as priests for Israel, how can Jesus be our High Priest, as Hebrews 2:17 says?
+Because Jesus is a high priest of the order of Melchizedek, not the order of Aaron (as explained in Hebrews 7).

 b.
 Bring Aaron’s rod back before the Testimony: Aaron’s rod was to be kept in the ark of the covenant, as another example of Israel’s failure and rebellion.
-When God looked down from heaven into the ark, He saw emblems of Israel’s sin: The tablets of law they broke, the manna they complained about, and Aaron’s rod meant to answer their rebellion.
+When God looked down from heaven into the ark, He saw emblems of Israel’s sin: The tablets of the law that they broke, the manna that they complained about, and Aaron’s rod which was the answer to their rebellion.
 The covering blood of sacrifice was applied to the lid covering over these reminders of Israel’s sin, so God “saw” the blood “covering” their sin, and atonement was made.

 4. (12-13) The reaction of the children of Israel.

 a.
-Surely we die, we perish, we all perish: This shows they the people of Israel were clearly convicted of their sin.
-They now clearly knew that it was wrong to rebel against the leadership of Aaron.
+Surely we die, we perish, we all perish: This shows that the people of Israel were clearly convicted of their sin.
+They now clearly knew that it was wrong to contest the priestly leadership of Aaron.

 i.
-This kind of hysterical fear doesn’t necessarily mean their hearts were changed.
+This kind of feverish fear doesn’t necessarily mean their hearts were changed.
 This will not be the last account of a complaining, murmuring Israel.
 This shows that dramatic events don’t take away our complaining and rebelliousness.
-The heart has to be changed by God.
+The heart must be changed by God.